 A political tip sheet for the rest of us outside the Washington Beltway

-_ 68: Dollars, in millions _ Amount Obama raised for his campaign and the Democratic National Committee in the last quarter of 2011.
+_ 27: Dollars, in millions, that the Republican National Committee says it raised in the last three months of 2011.

 _ 11.6: Dollars, in millions, Republicans drew in December.

 _ "A lot of people want to talk about how we create jobs.
 By the way, it is not to walk away from free enterprise.
 It is not to say that there's something wrong with the free-market system.
 No, it's instead to hold fast to that system and make it work for the American people." _ Mitt Romney, speaking at the University of South Carolina.

 _ "Republicans are again thinking about nominating another bland and boring candidate for president _ Mitt Romney." _ Rick Santorum, in a fundraising email to fellow conservatives.

 _ "I am calling on them to either edit out every single mistake or pull the entire film." _ Newt Gingrich, on the film "King of Bain," which criticizes rival Mitt Romney for layoffs and closing companies when he headed a venture capital firm.

 _ "The government we have is not the government we need." _ President Barack Obama, announcing a new initiative to streamline government.